ApocalyVec/Poli3D/README.md

 consistent length.
 It is worth noting that the drawn normals does not interact with the pulsing. [this is a feature!]
 ####Shearing
+In addition to the rotate, scale and translate matrix.
+Render process an addition Shear Matrix, defined as follows:

+               1,   Syx,  Szx,  0,
+               Sxy,     1,  Szy,  0,
+               Sxz,   Syz,   1,   0,
+                 0,     0,   0,   1

+ Where the S-headed variables are the amount of shearing along a specified axis in the given direction (i.e. Syz is the amount of shear along the y-to-z axis).
+This shear matrix gets those amounts of shearing from the Shear Sliders.
+The shear matrix is then applied into the CT matrix along with all other model transformation matrices.